midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Written area (in mm)

 Height and width of the written space in millimeters.
 If pages are ruled and writing is confined to the ruled space, measure that.
 Otherwise measure height from the top of minims on the first line to the bottom of minims on the last line.
 Repeat as necessary if a codex consists of booklets of markedly different layouts.
 Width may be omitted for unruled verse or where the right edge of writing is ragged.
-For text disposed in two columns, include a measurement of column width as well, eg. 80 x 60, column width 25mm
+For text disposed in two columns, include a measurement of column width as well, e.g. 80 x 60, column width 25mm

 ### Line height (required; fragments only)